Lactoperoxidase: Applications

 Lactoperoxidase is an effective antimicrobial and antiviral agent.
 Consequently, applications of lactoperoxidase are being found in preserving food, cosmetics, and ophthalmic solutions.
 Furthermore, lactoperoxidase have found application in dental and wound treatment.
 Finally lactoperoxidase may find application as anti-tumor and anti viral agents.
 Lactoperoxidase has been used with radioactive iodine to selectively label membrane surfaces.

 Dairy products

 Lactoperoxidase is an effective antimicrobial agent and is used as an antibacterial agent in reducing bacterial microflora in milk and milk products.
 Activation of the lactoperoxidase system by addition of hydrogen peroxide and thiocyanate extends the shelf life of refrigerated raw milk.
 It is fairly heat resistant and is used as an indicator of overpasteurization of milk.

 Oral care

-A lactoperoxidase system is claimed to appropriate for the treatment of gingivitis and paradentosis.
+A lactoperoxidase system is claimed to be appropriate for the treatment of gingivitis and paradentosis.
 Lactoperoxidase has been used in toothpaste or a mouthrinse to reduce oral bacteria and consequently the acid produced by those bacteria.